|

 New HCMC tunnel

 Mr. Sau was super at taking us places we were interested in.
-I had told him that Evie was interested in catholic churches and he took us to a unique place in District 4 that I had never heard of before – Xóm Chiếu Church.
-The church had a number of statues that Evie recognized, but the most interesting thing about this Spanish-style church in the middle of Saigon was the body of a 100-year-old female Saint that is on display.
-A bit gory – but interesting.
+I had told him that Evie was interested in catholic churches, and he took us to a unique place in District 4 that I had never heard of before – Xóm Chiếu Church.
+The church had a number of statues that Evie recognized, but the most interesting thing about this Spanish-style church in the middle of Saigon was the body of a 100-year-old female Saint that was on display.
+It’s a bit gory – but interesting.
 They also had a cemetery inside the church.
 Apparently, they had dug up an old outdoor cemetery when the land was going to be used for something else, and they gave everyone mini caskets to store the ashes in and stacked them behind glass cubes.
 I had never seen anything like it.

 strange cemetery vietnam